awslabs/aws-greengrass-labs-database-influxdb/README.md

    Test your access with first `sudo su` and then `su - ggc_user -c "docker ps"`

 ### Component Setup
+1. Clone or download the `aws.greengrass.labs.database.InfluxDB` repository to your local workspace.
-1. Create an AWS Secrets Manager Secret to store your InfluxDB username/password.
+2. Create an AWS Secrets Manager Secret to store your InfluxDB username/password.
    1. Go to [AWS Secrets Manager](https://console.aws.amazon.com/secretsmanager/home?region=us-east-1#!/listSecrets):
    2. Create new secret → Other type of Secret → Plaintext.
 The secret you use should be in the following format:
       ```